jassecurity/Google-Cybersecurity-Cert/Play-It-Safe/module-02.md

 ---
+title: "Security in Practice: Frameworks, Controls, OWASP, and Audits"
+nav_order: 2
+parent: Play It Safe
+layout: default
+---

+# Module 2
-# Security in Practice: Frameworks, Controls, OWASP, and Audits
+## Security in Practice: Frameworks, Controls, OWASP, and Audits

 Once you’ve mapped your risks, spotted your weak points, and wrapped your head around the whole CIA triad, the real work begins.